Ria424/developers-animatesdk-docs/Flash_object/Flash16.md

 ## Description

-Method; opens a new document and selects it.
+Method; Opens a new document and selects it.
 Values for size, resolution, and color are the same as the current defaults.

 ## Example